School Board Policy 713 -

 B. Extracurricular Activities

-The School Board shall review all student activity accounting that relates to extracurricular activities.
+The School Board shall take charge of and control over all student activity accounting that relates to extracurricular activities.

 C. Non-Student Activities